A Tale of Shipwreck and Lost Treasure

 A Lloyds official thought it his duty to replace the word, ‘driven’ with ‘struck’, as the ship was apparently under control at the time, and striking the Bank was most likely a case of negligence or something else.
 There was no attempt made to obliterate the word ‘driven’.

 Unlike shipwrecks that had occurred on the Arklow Bank before, during that year, and in subsequent years, the remains of the Linen Hall was not auctioned.
-Lloyds was holding on to it.
+Lloyds were holding on to it.

 Note 10.
 [Payton’s destination was also reported to have been London.
 And while this was an ultimate destination, ships often stopped at ports en route – such as Bristol.
 The Paytons were a well-known family of seafarers, some present in Bristol, and also sailing for Parsons & Hurles.]